 Step 5: Get Ready to Negotiate

-Prepare for negotiations, and we mean to prepare for negotiations: you will be working with one specific IRS agent during this time and it is their job to get as much money as possible from you in as short of a time as possible.
+Prepare for negotiations, and we mean to prepare for negotiations: you will be working with a specific IRS agent during this time and it is their job to get as much money as possible from in as short of a time as possible.
 You need to give your lawyer as much information as possible about your current financial situation, including bank statements, paychecks, donation receipts, etc.

-Step 6: Follow through
+Step 6: Follow through.

-Begin the process with a phone call to a reputable tax processing service.
+Begin the process starts with a phone call to a reputable tax processing service.
 Once the process begins it can take anywhere from several months to a year to reach a compromise or put a payment plan in place with the IRS.